MatthewReid854/reliability/docs/How are the confidence intervals calculated.rst

 """""""""""""""""""""""""""""""""

 The confidence intervals on the plots (usually called confidence bounds) are available for the CDF, SF, and CHF.
 It is not possible to calculate confidence intervals for the PDF or HF.
-There are two types of confidence bounds, these are bounds on time (type I) and bounds on reliability (type II).
+There are two types of confidence bounds, these are bounds on time (Type I) and bounds on reliability (Type II).
 Depending on the amount of data, these bounds may be almost the same (for large sample sizes) or quite different (for small sample sizes).
 The following example shows the differences in these bounds for the CDF, SF, and CHF.

 .. code:: python